Community Empowerment Fund

 When can an application be submitted?

-The closing date for the first round of the grant scheme will be 31st October 2021.
+The next round of the grant scheme will open in June 2022.
 Subsequent rounds will be dependent upon there being funding remaining in the relevant ward pot, i.e. if all the funding in a ward is allocated in the first round in a particular financial year there will be no further grant rounds for that ward.
 However, there may be further application rounds in other wards.
 Applicants will be informed of the outcome of their application approximately 6-8 weeks after the closing date, depending on the number of grants submitted in each round.

 Applicants cannot apply for further grants in successive financial years i.e. if a successful application is made in the 2021/22 financial year (i.e. between 1st April 2021 and 31st March 2022), the applicant cannot make a further application until 1st April 2023 at the earliest.